[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 This was not the only extension.
 The law school long conducted in Lexington by Judge John W. Brockenbrough, rector of the college, had attracted desirable students and had won no little reputation.
 At a special meeting in June, 1866, a committee was named to confer with Judge Brockenbrough and to report a plan by which the "Lexington Law School," as it was called, should become connected with the college.45 This was arranged at a meeting in July, and the affiliated School of Law and Equity was duly announced.46 It was to include junior and senior courses, in both of which three recitations of three hours each were to be given weekly.
 Seemingly, the college assumed no financial responsibility for the Law School and exercised no authority over it.

-Before the end of the session, Cyrus W. McCormick gave another $5000 for the establishment of the chair of Experimental Philosophy and Practical Mechanics.47 A gift of approximately $1000 of desirable books was also received.48 Three excellent men were chosen to the faculty — Richard S. McCulloh, as McCormick Professor of Experimental Philosophy and Practical Mechanics, Colonel William Allan as professor of Applied Mathematics, and E. S. Joynes as professor of Modern Languages.49 Colonel Allan had been Indicates a West Point graduate and gives his Class.Jackson's ordnance officer and subsequently wrote an admirable study of the Valley Campaign of 1862.
+Before the end of the session, Cyrus W. McCormick gave another $5000 for the establishment of the chair of Experimental Philosophy and Practical Mechanics.47 A gift of approximately $1000 of desirable books was also received.48 Three excellent men were chosen to the faculty — Richard S. McCulloh, as McCormick Professor of Experimental Philosophy and Practical Mechanics, Colonel William Allan as professor of Applied Mathematics, and E. S. Joynes as professor of Modern Languages.49 Colonel Allan had been Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Jackson's ordnance officer and subsequently wrote an admirable study of the Valley Campaign of 1862.
 He later conducted a very successful boys' school near Baltimore.
 McCulloh had been in Confederate service and had devised an elaborate plan for the destruction of Federal shipping.
 After the war he had been temporarily imprisoned by the Federals.
 Joynes had p266 been in the War Department.
 General Lee made it his rule, in choosing among men of equal qualifications, to give preference to Confederate veterans.50

 All these circumstances combined to round out a session that marked a definite advance.
 A struggling college that opened with four professors and a thin platoon of students was able to print a catalogue that listed 146 matriculates and a faculty for the next year of 14 members, exclusive of the president.
 In scope, its curriculum had been virtually doubled.
 Schools of Engineering and of Law had been established.
 For the inquiring student, the library had been partially restored.
 The election of courses had been made the privilege of every one, and the honor system in its fulness had been established.